The Ruling and Conditions of Zakah on Cattle

 The Nisab is 30 cows, and so the due zakat on 30-39 cows is a one-year-old cow, and on 40-59 cows is a two-year-old cow, and so on.

 Sheep / Goats

 There is no zakat on sheep and goats until their number reaches forty.
-If you pass forty, you must give one in its fifth or fourth year.
+You must give one in its fifth or fourth year if you pass forty.
 This applies to one hundred and twenty animals.

-The Nisab becomes complete on at least 40 male goats or female goats will be given.
-Female goats, etc.; Zakat is not Wajib for less than forty.
-A one-year-old male for the Zakat of 40 to 120 goats/sheep.
-For the Zakat of 121 to 200 goats/sheep: 2 one-year-old male ▪or female goats will be given.
+The nisab becomes complete on at least 40 male goats, or female goats will be given.
+Female goats, etc.; zakah is not Wajib for less than forty—a one-year-old male for the zakah of 40 to 120 goats/sheep.
+For the zakah of 121 to 200 goats/sheep: 2 one-year-old male ▪or female goats will be given.
 Or female goats will be provided.
-For the Zakat of 201 to 399 goats/sheep: 3 one-year-old male For the Zakat of 400 goats/sheep: 4 one-year-old male or female goats will be given.
+For the zakah of 201 to 399 goats/sheep: 3 one-year-old males For the zakah of 400 goats/sheep: 4 one-year-old male or female goats will be given.
 After this, one male or female goat will be increased on every.

 - The first type: Khultat A’yaan

 This is when the jointly owned property cannot be distinguished from each other.
 Khultat A’yaan can happen through inheritance and trade.

 This is when each person’s share is distinguishable from the other and known, and the only thing that joins them is their vicinity to each other.